jdi-docs/jdi-light/source/includes/documentation/_vue_js_elements.md

  **expandAllNodes()**   | Expand all nodes in TreeView          | void
  **closeAllNodes()**    | Close all nodes in TreeView           | void

-In addition, **TreeView** extends implements ISetup, IsLoading, ISelector, IsDense.
+In addition, **TreeView** implements ISetup, IsLoading, ISelector, IsDense.

 | Assert method      | Description                           |
 |:-------------------|:--------------------------------------|